maeager/Agilent2Dicom/README.md

 *fix-dicom.sh*, a simple wrapper bash script called *enh_mr.sh* was created.

-Multi-echo, diffusion and ASL dicoms are accepted if the input directory contains appropriate temproary files.
+Multi-echo, diffusion and ASL dicoms are accepted if the input directory contains appropriate temporary files.

 Use an input directory of standard dicoms (-i <indir>) with an output path (-o <dir>), and an optional number of echoes argument (-e):